 Michael Tonkin (RHRP)

-Group E: Starting and relief pitchers with options and small contracts who have never played in the majors.
+Group E: Starting and relief pitchers with options with small contacts who never played in the majors.

 Logan Darnell (LHSP)

 Edgar Ibarra (LHRP)

 Broken down this way, the perceived logjam of Twins' staring pitchers becomes pretty clear:

 The Twins usually have a 12 man pitching staff.
 They currently have 4 starters and 4 relievers (groups A and B) who are pretty much guaranteed a job.
 This opens 4 more positions, one in the rotation and 3 in the pen.
 If you assume that the Twins value all pitchers in Group C who are out of options, they have the space to find them all a major league job, as well as allow another pitcher, likely from Group D or potentially outside the organization, to gain a rotation or bullpen position.
 The rest of the players will provide depth in AAA and be there in case of emergency or potentially be offered in trades to fill additional needs, like position players.